caseypen/caseypen.github.io/_pages/about.md

   - /about.html
 ---

-This homepage is academic road map of Chen Peng since 2017.
-His current research area is agricultural robotics focusing on the sub-optimal scheduling and routing of multiple robots in the agricultural field.
-Besides, the actual implementation of autonomous navigation of the mobile robots in the agricultural field is also part of his work in the Ph.
-D time.
+This homepage is academic road map of Chen Peng since 2017 in the Bio-automation lab from UC, Davis.
+His Ph.D. project is design, development and implementation of Co-robotic harvest-aiding system in the field of fragile fruit, like strawberries and table grapes.
+His research interests includes:
+* Modeling of human and robot activities in the field operations;
+* Optimized online scheduling of robotic vehicles;
+* Implementation of integrated field operation system in the agricultural activities;

 Research Project Topics:
 ======
-1. Design and Control of 3rd Version of FRAIL-bots: Fragile cRop hArvest-aIding mobiLe robots;
+1. Design and Control of Fragile cRop hArvest-aIding mobiLe robots (FRAIL-Bots);
 2. Data-driven python-simulator of manual & robot-aiding strawberry harvesting;
-3. Scheduling of Crop-transport robots in the strawberry harvesting;
-4. Online scheduling algorithm processing stochastic and dynamic transport requests;
+3. Online scheduling algorithm processing stochastic and dynamic transport requests;
+4. Implementation of harves-aiding system in the commercial strawberry field;
+5. Design of crop-transport robots in the vineyard;

 Biography
 ======